Bird & Bird

 Continue reading

-The work “is cutting edge, pretty much everything I’ve done somehow relates to NFTs and crypto,” says one techie-minded insider.
-Others note there are “some typically trainee tasks such as reviewing documents but you have the opportunity to work on some great matters”, and “a large variety of work is given to trainees on a mix of large and small cases.
+The work itself “is cutting edge”, as one rookie explains “pretty much everything I’ve done somehow relates to NFTs and crypto”.
+Others note that there are “some typically trainee tasks such as reviewing documents but you have the opportunity to work on some great matters”, and “a large variety of work is given to trainees on a mix of large and small cases.
 The most interesting thing about the work is definitely the client”.

 Eco-minded trainees praise the firm’s recycling of coffee grounds into the next day’s brownies, its efforts on recycling and energy-saving automatic lights across the building.

 Over the years Bird & Bird has taken care to foster a strong internal culture — and this year again scores highly for peer support and for partner approachability in The Legal Cheek Trainee and Junior Lawyer Survey.
 “We are an extremely close cohort and I can reach out to any of them if I need help with work or something outside of work,” says one rookie.
 “We often meet up socially out of work too.”
-The trainee intake is made up of “generally fantastic people to work with”, says another, adding: “Rachel Boyle in grad recruitment should be singled out for how supportive and brilliant she is!”
+The trainee intake is made up of “generally fantastic people to work with”, says another.
 The warm atmosphere extends up the ladder, with partners “generally very approachable and happy to take the time to help you and make sure you are ok.
 There are obviously some which are nicer than others but that often comes down to who you personally get on with more”.
 As an example, one trainee reports they “have a social coffee with a partner every week”.
 The semi-open plan office design helps keep hierarchies to a minimum.

 Friendships have been formed at the legendary mini firm World Cup football tournament, an annual event which is “really good”.
-The competition between teams from the firm’s international offices is held in a different city each year.
+The competition between teams from the firm’s international offices is held in a different city each year, with Copenhagen selected to host last year — special shout-out to the UK team for bringing home the trophy!
 As you would expect, the footie is optional, with most just enjoying the opportunity to “meet international colleagues over a weekend of partying”.
-While the pandemic may have forced the players off pitch for the past year or so, the tradition is likely to be revived as soon as possible.

-International secondments have also been scuppered in recent years by the pandemic, but one in four of previous intakes have enjoyed time abroad at one of the firm’s offices in 26 different countries.
-One third of trainees do client secondments, and sports fans will be in their element here – recent examples include three months at the Football Association and six months at e-sports brand Fnatic.
-Other typical secondment destinations include large banks, tech companies and global retailers.
+Despite previous cohorts enjoying time in Two Birds’ global offices, international secondments seem to be few and far between.
+Around half of trainees do get the opportunity to do client secondments, however, and sports fans will be in their element here — recent examples include three months at the Football Association and six months at Arsenal F.C.
+Other typical secondment destinations include large banks, tech companies and global businesses like Marriot Hotels.

 As for the fun side of life: “I make evening social plans, and I’ve only had to work on the weekend when busy,” says one trainee.
 “Everyone respects when you’re on annual leave and if you’re working late, people want to know why and if they can help.”
 Another Birdee says their supervisors encourage them to leave early during quiet periods although there have been some “very late nights and the weekends worked.
 This is the exception and not the rule though.”